scullyio/scully/docs/scully-configuration.md

   guessParserOptions?: GuessParserOptions;
   /** the maximum of concurrent puppeteer tabs open. defaults to the available amounts of cores */ maxRenderThreads?: number;
+  /** the resource types to ignore when generating pages via Puppeteer */ ignoreResourceTypes?: ResourceType[];
 }
 ```